Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Lie groups and Lie algebras

 The analogous linear combination of coroots

 obeys

-and generates the center of the affine Kac-Moody algebra since (\ref{eq:cent}) implies it commutes with everything in $\hat\g$.
+and generates the center of the affine Kac--Moody algebra since (\ref{eq:cent}) implies it commutes with everything in $\hat\g$.
 Then

-where $\h$ and $\h^*$ are the Cartan subalgebra and its dual space of the corresponding finite dimensional simply-laced Lie algebra $\g$, respectively.
+where $\h$ and $\h^*$ are the Cartan subalgebra and its dual space of the corresponding finite-dimensional simply-laced Lie algebra $\g$, respectively.
 In order to generate $\hat\h$ and $\hat\h^{*}$ as the vector spaces over $\BC$ we need to add one more generator in addition to the simple roots and the simple coroots, respectively:

 which obey: